catherinealvarado/insight-coding-challenge/README.md

 1. PayMo could keep track of how much each user is spending in total and partner with a credit card company to advertise a credit card to users who spend over a certain amount.
 In order to convince users to take on the credit card, PayMo could provide incentives for these users.
 PayMo would make a substantial profit off successfully advertising credit cards to users who spend a lot of money and borrow from friends.

 2. Users who signed up to PayMo with a debit card could get a warning when they are about to run out of money to make payments.

+##Dealing with a massive dataset that don't not fit into memory:
+If I was given a massive dataset that needed to become a graph and did not fit into my computer's memory, then I would use Spark GraphX.
+Spark would divide my graph among multiple computers in a cluster of computers and store my data into each computer's memory (RAM), thereby making it easier to learn from and access my graph.

+With GraphX I can efficiently deal with a massive data set and use graph algorithms to learn from my data.
+Since GraphX is an in-memory processing system and Spark expects a distributed storage, then I would use S3 to store my graph in distributed storage.